 6. Water only the soil.

-Take care to not water the foliage of your cutting-garden plants.
-Watering leaves raises the humidity level, making plants more susceptible to fungal disease.
+Take care to not wet the foliage of your cutting-garden plants.
+Water on leaves raises the humidity level, making plants more susceptible to fungal disease.
 Further, disease can easily spread through water droplets or splashed soil.
 A soaker hose or drip irrigation will help.

 7. Cut early and often.

 It may sound counterintuitive, but a proper cutting garden should be virtually bloom free.
 Harvest flowers when buds are just 50% open (in most cases) for the longest vase life.
 Cutting blooms from plants encourages plants to again put their energy into blooming rather than seed production.
 Once plants delegate their energy to seed production, blooming naturally slows or stops.
-This isn't to say you can't have your bouquets and landscape flowers, too, but keep in mind if you leave some flowers for general beauty or for pollinators, be sure to cut them before they go to seed.
+This isn't to say you can't have your bouquets and landscape flowers, too, but keep in mind if you leave some flowers for general beauty or for pollinators, be sure to cut them before they go to seed to maximize bloom production.

 Plants rehydrate overnight, so cutting them in the cool of the morning means they are full of water, thus lengthening their vase life.
-Put harvested flowers in water right away; if you wait, re-cut stems just as you put them in water to ensure any stem portion that has dried up won't inhibit the flowers from taking in water.
+Put harvested flowers in water right away; if you wait, re-cut stems just as you put them in water to ensure any stem portion that has dried up won't inhibit the flowers' uptake of water.